-All shell material is made with 7-ply maple and 45 degree bearing edges for a warmer tone.
+All shell material is made with a 7-ply maple and 45-degree bearing edges for a warmer tone.
 The snare drum is a 10-ply shell.
 The snare provides extra versatility with a MAG throw-off system that snaps back and forth with the flick of a finger in less than a second.

 This shell kit is perfect as an upgrade for an intermediate player who may have a beginner’s set with some solid hardware.
 Young players and adults alike find themselves over the moon at the rich, warm tones and overall versatility of sound.
 It will also last for years, so it’s a solid investment.